MWATelescope/mwalib/README.md

     A scan is the raw data from all gpubox files for a single time integration. `mwalib` allows multiple scans to be read in at once.

+- baselines

+    A baseline is the distance between any two antennas.
+However, raw MWA data also contains auto-correlation data, and so the number of "baselines" presented in the data is calculated as `n/2 * (n+1)` (where `n` is the number of antennas).

 ## Installation
 It is possible that a dynamic-shared and/or static objects can be provided on GitHub in the future, but for now, `mwalib` should be compiled from source.